 Lego City Undercover Review – Mechanics

-While undercover Chase gets the opportunity to use a range of disguises, each of which imbue him with various abilities.
+While undercover Chase gets the opportunity to use a range of disguises, each of which imbues him with various abilities.
 If you’re familiar with Lego games you’ll know that various characters are able to unlock different paths or secrets using their unique attributes.
-In Lego City the disguises do the same job.
-Chase will find himself dressed as a run of the mill villain, using his crowbar to open locked passages.
-As a miner he can use dynamite to blow open passages and his pickax makes short work of rocks.
-In a space suit Chase can call down Lego bricks from space and use teleporters too.
+In Lego City, the disguises do the same job.
+Chase will find himself dressed as a run of the mill villain, using his crowbar to open blocked passages.
+As a miner, he can use dynamite to blow open passages and his pickax makes short work of rocks.
+In a space suit, Chase can call down Lego bricks from space and use teleporters too.
 There’s a huge range of disguises to unlock each with helpful perks that allow you to discover more and more secrets.

 The world is huge, with vehicles aplenty to find your way around.
 You’ll travel on land, air and water.
 There’s even a selection of animals to ride around on!
 Who doesn’t want to parade around town dressed as an astronaut and riding a pig?
 Where else can you use a chicken as a weapon and fire eggs from its behind?